 Key Info

-Family Immigration Services provides affordable immigration legal services to low-income individuals and families living within Colorado Springs, Castle Rock, and surrounding regions.
-Our program is recognized by the Department of Justice to provide accurate advice and low-cost fees.
+Family Immigration Services provides high quality, affordable immigration legal services to low-income individuals and families living within Colorado Springs, Castle Rock, and surrounding regions.
+Since 2008, our program has been recognized by the Department of Justice, which permits our non-profit organization to practice immigration law through accredited representatives.

-Our Department of Justice certified counselors provide a variety of legal services to help immigrants achieve their residency goals.
+Our attorneys and Department of Justice accredited immigration counselors provide a variety of legal services to help non-citizens improve their legal status in the United States.

 Participants learn the basics of how the U.S. immigration system works and the legal rights everyone has in the United States.